FabienLebas/feur/README.md

 7- Process all eligible tweets, one by one: **oneBatchOfAnswers**

-You must have a .env file containing your secrets, in the same format as the example.env file
+You must have a .env file containing your secrets, in the same format as the example.env file.

+Have a look at the [Twitter API documentation](https://developer.twitter.com/en/docs/twitter-api/tweets/search/introduction) to understand how you can get your credentials.
+For free, of course!